8 Things You Must Do When Visiting Varanasi, India.

 We’ve written many general articles about the holy city Varanasi and the life along the Ganges river.
-But people keep asking us what our personal Varanasi highlights are, therefore, we’d now like to share our 7 must do’s when visiting this great city (we left out typical sights like the famous Kashi Vishwanath Temple because we like going off the beaten path):
+But people keep asking us what our personal Varanasi highlights are, therefore, we’d now like to share our 8 must do’s when visiting this great city:

 #1 Must Do In Varanasi: A Boat Ride Along The Ganges River.

 Start upriver; this means you walk upstream as far as the University complex and negotiate a boat ride from there.
-Don’t mind any dead body floating by … this is nothing special in Varanasi, since lots of Hindus come here for their last days to die along the holy Ganges river.
+Don’t mind any dead body floating by … this is nothing too special in Varanasi, since lots of Hindus come here from all over India for their last days to die along the holy Ganges river.

 #2 Must Do In Varanasi: The Area Around Malviya Bridge.

-Now you’ve already seen the Varanasi skyline from a boat view, but to be near the action, a stroll along the Ganges downstream all the way to Malviya Bridge is a great experience.
+Now you’ve already seen the Varanasi skyline from a boat view, but to be near the action, a stroll along the Ganges downstream all the way to Malviya Bridge (originally called The Dufferin Bridge) is a great experience.

 The bridge is a double decker bridge, that carries rail track on lower deck and road on the upper deck.
 It’s interesting to watch all the different vehicles & trains cross and see the people living underneath the bridge and its corners, where they are protected from sun and rain.
 Malviya Bridge is the “end” of the inner holy area of Varanasi.
 This means if one dies in this inner circle, he will reach eternity immediately and this is also the reason why lots of “homeless” people call this bridge their home.

 Walk across it and start strolling back in the direction of the city.
-It’s an impressive sight to see trains cross and hear the honking of the cars as you stand on the riverbank.
-Eventually a boatman will come along and row you back…
+It’s an impressive sight to see (& fell) trains cross as you stand on the riverbank.
+Eventually a boatman will come along and row you back upstream.

 Every Ghat has its own meaning and use.
 Some Ghats are “reserved” for washing clothes and doing laundry.
-For example Assi Ghat is a prominent bathing Ghat, while others are dedicated to worshipping, and some are for cremation like Manikarnika Ghat, downstream from the Dasaswameth (main) Ghat.
+For example Assi Ghat is a prominent bathing Ghat, while others are dedicated to worshipping, and some are for cremation like Manikarnika Ghat, downstream from Dasaswameth Ghat (also called Main Ghat).
 Bathing near Tulsi Ghat is believed to get rid of leprosy.
 So as you can see, there’s not only lots to see, but also lots to learn about each Ghat along the Ganges river.

 #4 Must Do In Varanasi: Varanasi From Above.

 There are many hotels with roof terraces – either with a restaurant, or a private balcony adjoining the room.
 We suggest to have lunch at one of these places to see Varanasi from above.
-Good places are: Alka Hotel, Ganpati guest house and Temple Hotel – especially for views of the (burning) ghats.
+Good places are: Alka Hotel, Ganpati guest house and Temple Hotel.
 Alka hotel and Ganpati guest house are good options for your entire stay in Varanasi.

 Again, you’ll most probably see the occasional body floating by, which is about as normal as breakfast, lunch and dinner.